Are you Gaslighting Yourself? A Common Response to Emotional Abuse.

 How to Minimize Self-Gaslighting

-Recognize it: Increasing awareness of self-gaslighting helps separate true feelings and thoughts from gaslighting ones.
+Recognize it: Increasing your awareness of self-gaslighting will help you separate true feelings and thoughts from gaslighting ones.

 Be compassionate: Self-gaslighting is a coping skill to protect from further emotional abuse.
-Practice compassion and appreciation for why you self-gaslight and remember it served a purpose at one point.
+Practice compassion and appreciation for why you self-gaslight and remember it served a purpose for you at one point.

 Journaling: Self-gaslighting causes severe doubt and confusion.
 Keep a journal documenting facts and events to build confidence in your memory.